CosminVulpe/hacker-news/README.md

 Make sure you have [Maven (Windows)](https://www.educba.com/install-maven/) or [Maven (Linux)](https://www.journaldev.com/33588/install-maven-linux-ubuntu) install.

 ### Start the project
 To start the project, the command-line is used: `mvn jetty:run`.
+The local port running for the website is: `localhost:8080`.

 ## Functionality overview